Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Tensor Train Tree Search

 \subsubsection{Mixed-integer programming.}

 We further demonstrate the effectiveness of our approach in tackling a more challenging problem: mixed-integer nonlinear programming (MINLP).
 Such problems include both non-convexity due to nonlinear constraints and the combinatorial complexity imposed by integer variables.
 This setting is particularly difficult because integer variables are discrete and lack gradient information, rendering standard nonlinear programming (NLP) solvers ineffective.
-An alternative is to discretize the continuous variables and solve the problem using discrete search methods (e.g., A$^*$ or MCTS), but these approaches typically suffers from the curse of dimensionality and are computationally inefficient.

 Figure~\ref{fig:mix_opt} illustrates a simple MINLP example, where $x_1$ is an integer variable ranging from $0$ to $10$, and $x_2$ is a continuous variable.
 The cost function \eqref{eq: mix_func} is nonlinear and exhibits multiple local optima.
 Figure~\ref{fig:mix_cost_fun} presents the discrete matrix analogue of the continuous cost function.
 We approximate the function in TT format with rank $r_{\max}=2$, as shown in Figure~\ref{fig:mix_recon_cost_fun}.
 The results indicate that even with a low TT rank, TT-Cross can identify high-quality local optima, demonstrating the strong modeling and optimization capabilities of TT.
 However, the results obtained by TTGO do not correspond to the global optimum, highlighting that a low-rank TT approximation may fail to fully capture the complexity of the original function.
-In such cases, TTTS leverages strategic search to efficiently converge to the global optimal solution within finite time.
+In such cases, TTTS leverages strategic search to efficiently converge to the global optimal solution.